 Due to the consistent waves, you will see lessons going on all day, from sunrise to sunset.

 For beginner surfers, both beaches are superb spots and there are many surf schools and surf camps.

 A few extra notes

-Activities: Jaco beach itself caters mostly to surfing and stand up paddle surfing.
+Jaco beach itself caters mostly to surfing and stand up paddle surfing.
 It’s not a fishing town, so you have to go off shore fishing from Playa Herradura and you can’t snorkel so the main thing to do in Jaco is surf and you must go a bit far out of town for other activities.
 In Tamarindo, there are tons of different things to do.
-You can go sailing on a catamaran, off shore fishing and snorkeling once you get out of the bay.
+You can go sailing on a catamaran, off shore fishing and snorkeling by boarding a boat right from the beach.

 For more information on beaches in Guanacaste, check out these posts.